Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 out to get ya!

-Jem fans, who had been speculating what head sculpt would fit him.
+A definite want for Jem fans for this line, who had been speculating what head sculpt would fit him.
 And that's

 look at the Color Infusion Declan Wake, Cinematic Convention edition, which shares Techrat's

 for the top of his suit.
-And we even got a briefcase, sunglasses, a picture of

 Doll specs: